codeandcharts/stackoverflow_survey_clean_24/developer_landscape_2024.md

 PostgreSQL's rise to the top position signals a shift in database preferences, likely driven by its robust feature set, reliability, and strong SQL standard compliance.

-The continued strength of relational databases (PostgreSQL, MySQL, SQLite, SQL Server, MariaDB) demonstrates that despite the NoSQL movement, structured data and SQL remain fundamental to most applications.
+The continued strength of relational databases (PostgreSQL, MySQL, SQLite, SQL Server, MariaDB) demonstrates that, despite the NoSQL movement, structured data and SQL remain fundamental to most applications.

 ---